 5 Things to Know About Jolla’s Open Source OS

-In an effort to boost app availability on its platform, Jolla has made Sailfish compatible with Android applications.
-This means that those who purchase Jolla’s phone will be able to download and instal apps from Google’s Play store, which boasts a selection of more than 800,000 applications.
-According to Jolla you’ll have to install these apps through a “third party solution,” which probably means you’ll have to sideload them.
+In an effort to boost app available on its platform, Jolla has made Sailfish compatible with Android applications.
+This means that those who purchase Jolla’s phone will be able to download and install apps from Google’s Play store, which boasts a selection of more than 800,000 applications.
+According to Jolla, you’ll have to install these apps through a “third party solution,” which probably means you’ll have to sideload them.
 This should make it easy for Android developers to port their apps to Sailfish, although we’re still waiting to hear about Sailfish’s own app store.

 2. Open-Source Based on Linux

-With Sailfish, just like with Android, Firefox OS and Ubuntu, users can get the source code that Sailfish is based on.
-This means you can actually make alterations and tinker with the software unlike eoyj Apple’s closed-source iOS mobile operating system.
+With Sailfish, just like with Android, Firefox OS, and Ubuntu, users can get the source code that Sailfish is based on.
+This means you can actually make alterations and tinker with the software unlike Apple’s closed-source iOS mobile operating system.